itsouvalas/rabbitmq-forge-boshrelease/README.md

 This Blacksmith Forge teaches a [Blacksmith Broker][broker] how to deploy standalone and clustered [RabbitMQ][rabbitmq] service deployments for message bus applications.
+Continue below on how to deploy and configure the forge or check a quick how to [Access Rabbitmq Instances](docs/rmq_access.md) if you've done so already.

 ## Deploying